AngryBytes/rawacme-node/README.md

 For testing, use Pebble: https://github.com/letsencrypt/pebble

-The included [./test.js] script should work as-is when starting Pebble with `docker-compose`, as outlined in the README there.
+The included [./test.js] script should work as-is when starting Pebble with `docker-compose up`, as outlined in the README there.

 ### License